Best Community Colleges in Pennsylvania

 The trouble is that students looking into two-year institutions don't always have an easy time determining which one's best.
 Data from Community colleges in Pennsylvania is available somewhat differently from that in other states, also — the Pennsylvania Transfer and Articulation Center (PA TRAC) network is a transfer information resource that lists 14 official two-year public institutions, along with its 18 universities and one two-year private school, and community college students statewide are served by branch campuses, satellite centers and instructional sites associated with those 14 regional hubs.

-Affordable tuition and a chart-topping PA TRAC transfer rate combined to put Butler County Community College, also known as BC3, at the No. 1 spot on our list.
-That first-place transfer rate wasn't the only figure in BC3's favor, either — the western Pennsylvania school also produced a higher percentage of graduates with completed degrees or certificates than all other schools but one, and its total cost of attendance came in well below average to rank third overall in our study.
+Affordable tuition and a second-place ranking for PA TRAC transfer rate combined to put Butler County Community College at the head of our list.
+That favorable transfer rate wasn't the only figure in the college's favor, either — the western Pennsylvania school also produced a higher percentage of graduates with completed degrees or certificates than all other schools but one, and its total cost of attendance came in well below average, ranking second overall.

-- Comfortable classes: Average class size is often linked to student engagement, with smaller courses being more conducive to retention and graduation.
-The average class size at BC3 in 2015 was 18 students, which can allow for faculty to give students individual and small group attention when necessary.
+- Comfortable classes: Average class size is often linked to increased student engagement — smaller can be more conducive to retention and graduation.
+Small class sizes can allow faculty to provide students with increased individual and small group attention.

 - Learning for all ages: The Early Learning Center at Bucks has provided enjoyable and educational child care for three- to five-year-old children of students since 1973.
 Facilities include an outdoor playground, art facilities, indoor kinetic activities and other play-based, supervised learning experiences.

-Northampton Community College enjoys a prime trifecta of top-five finishes among our metrics: the Bethlehem school ranked among the best for retention rate, graduation rate and total cost of tuition, fees and supplies.
-What's more, it took the No. 2 spot for its percentage of students enrolled in distance education, and other scheduling considerations such as weekend/evening classes and day care services are available on campus for students who need them.
+Northampton Community College enjoys a host of top-five finishes among our metrics.
+The Bethlehem school ranked second for number of students enrolled in distance education classes and other scheduling considerations, such as weekend/evening classes and day care services are available on campus for students who need them.
 The college was third in total cost of tuition and books, tied for second in transfer rate, and tied for third for graduation rate.

 - Career program success: A recent NCC graduate survey indicates that students who complete its career training programs go on to find employment in their field at a rate of 90 percent.
 A few considerable salaries were also reported, such as the median annual figure of $76,440 for graduates of the computer maintenance and service technology program.